immich-app/justified-layout/README.md

 npm i @immich/justified-layout-wasm
 ```

-Note that you will need to have both WebAssembly ESM integration and possibly top-level await configured for your project.
-For Vite, this means using [vite-plugin-wasm](https://www.npmjs.com/package/vite-plugin-wasm) and possibly [vite-plugin-top-level-await](https://www.npmjs.com/package/vite-plugin-top-level-await).
+Note that you will need to have both WebAssembly ESM integration configured for your project.
+For Vite, this means using [vite-plugin-wasm](https://www.npmjs.com/package/vite-plugin-wasm).

 Additionally, you should exclude this package from dependency optimization as it may interfere with the initialization of the Wasm module.
 For Vite, this means using the `optimizeDeps.exclude` field in `vite.config.js`:
 ```js